ewedel/pebble-sunclock/README.md

 Refine location auto-request code so secondary requests are sent sooner (a minute apart), and if a change in built-in timezone offset is seen trigger a location request also in case the offset change is due to physical relocation instead of DST entry/exit.

 On color Pebbles change the hour hand / gnomon shadow so it is more visible: during night-time it now renders as grey rather than black.
 In daytime it is black as before.
+Thanks to Andrea Carlo Butti for suggesting this.

 3.2